-The deadline for making Confirmation decisions (confirmation of conditional offers accepted by an applicant) is 18:00 on 3 October 2019.
-After this, we record a 'reject by default'4 for any conditional offer that has not had a Confirmation decision recorded against it.
+The deadline for making Confirmation decisions (confirmation of conditional offers accepted by an applicant) is 18:00 on 29 September.
+After this, we record a 'reject by default' for any conditional offer that has not had a Confirmation decision recorded against it.

 DCF decisions can help some applicants whose exam results will be published after the deadline, or those who have been asked to take subject knowledge enhancement (SKE) courses.
-To avoid these candidates being rejected by default, you can record a Delayed Confirmation (DCF) decision in web-link, odbc-link, and xml-link from 7 September 2019.
+To avoid these candidates being rejected by default, you can record a Delayed Confirmation (DCF) decision in web-link, odbc-link, and xml-link from 2 September.

 Applicants holding a DCF place can be confirmed at any time throughout the next application cycle.
-On 30 August 2020, we will reject all 2019 applicants with outstanding DCF decisions.
-You must contact affected applicants to advise them that their places cannot be confirmed in the current cycle, and that the places will be held up to 30 August 2020, or an earlier date if stipulated by you.
+On 30 August 2022 (TBC - date is subject to change), we will reject all 2021 applicants with outstanding DCF decisions.
+You must contact affected applicants to advise them that their places cannot be confirmed in the current cycle, and that the places will be held up to 30 August (TBC - date is subject to change), or an earlier date if stipulated by you.